 Plan B (Non-thesis): All Plan B students are required to create and present a reflective portfolio consisting of artifacts and evidence from approved course assignments and other professional experiences throughout the program, demonstrating mastery of the six program SLOs.
 The portfolio is introduced in the first semester as part of the First Semester Seminar (FSS), supported in coursework and regular advising sessions throughout the program, and compiled, presented and assessed in LIS 691 Masters Seminar, taken in the semester the student expects to graduate.

-In addition to the MLISc curriculum outlined below, students on the School Library Media Specialist track must also complete the following requirements:
+As part of the MLISc 39 credit curriculum listed above, students on the School Library Media pathway must complete the following courses: